CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/configuration-and-administration/overview.md

 ### Activation

-Switch the switch in the Background Processing State column in the [SLD Servers tab](#sld-servers) (please check the previous screenshot on this page) and log in using SAP Business One credentials.
-The following message will be displayed upon the first activation:
+To enable background processing, toggle the switch in the Background Processing State column on the [SLD Servers tab](#sld-servers) (refer to the previous screenshot) and log in using SAP Business One credentials.
+Upon first activation, the following message will appear:

 ![Background](./media/configuration-and-administration/background-processing-message.webp)